KazachiKapai/forte-hackathon-core/README.md

 ## What it does

 - On MR events (open, reopen, update), the webhook:
-  - Fetches the MR diffs via GitLab API
+  - Fetches the MR data via GitLab API
-  - Optionally generates a GPT review using Gemini if `GEMINI_API_KEY` is set
+  - Runs a multi-agent LangChain workflow that produces four GitLab notes:
+    1. Task context + code summary
+    2. Mermaid architecture diagram
+    3. Naming and documentation review
+    4. Test coverage review
   - Optionally classifies the MR into up to `LABEL_MAX` labels from `LABEL_CANDIDATES` and applies them
-  - Posts a review comment back to the MR

 ## .env support